 Now of course there are those select few who can run on only a couple hours of sleep and still manage to grind out a morning workout before their job, but even so, you can only do that for so long before your body starts to shut down.
 You need SLEEP!

 But to truly get ready for a morning workout, you should already be thinking about it the day before.
 In fact, this is a great point to start this article on…

-1. Prepare yourself mentally the day before your morning workout
+1. Prepare yourself mentally the day before your good morning exercises

 If you’ve never tried this before, you’re definitely missing out!
 All it takes is spending a small amount of time the day before, or even the night before (while your in bed) to consciously remind yourself that YOU WILL wake up early to workout and go through the exercises in your head that you plan to do for that individual session.